kade-eng/Adventure/README.md

 # Adventure
-A GUI constructed in Java to play the text game 'Adventure' GameView is the main program, rest of the programs are used to create types for the main program.
+A GUI constructed in Java to play the text game 'Adventure' GameView is the main program, rest of the programs object files used for the main program.

 ## Author Information